GabeScott/standard-works-vault/General Conference/1999 April - Your Celestial Journey.md

 Elder Nelson spoke at the funeral services.
 I’ve never heard a finer or more tender message.
 He spoke of the plan of salvation and described the promises of God pertaining to the eternal nature of the family.
 Quietly he said, “Emily has just graduated a little early from mortality.”
 What a teaching moment!

 As the large family walked behind the casket, Elder Nelson carried in his arms two of Emily’s small children.
 All in attendance became part of truth taught and lessons learned.
-We were inspired to gaze heavenward.
+We were inspired to *gaze heavenward.*

-Second, look inward.
+Second, *look inward.*

-May each ask herself this question, Do I know where I want to go, what I want to be, what I want to do?
+May each ask herself this question, *Do I know where I want to go, what I want to be, what I want to do?*

-The Lord has answered such questions: “Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.”4
+The Lord has answered such questions: “Seek ye out of the best books words of wisdom; seek learning, even by study and also by faith.”[^4]

 The holy scriptures, the guidance of your parents, and the diligent teaching you receive in Primary, Young Women, Sunday School, sacrament meeting, and seminary will fortify you in your determination to be your best self.